 Mr. Reissaus also supports clients’ strategic growth plans by assessing litigation risk associated with new products and potential corporate acquisitions, both domestic and international.
 He advises and represents U.S. and international companies on export controls, security clearances, U.S. and European economic sanctions, and requirements related to foreign direct investment, including compliance with U.S. Treasury Department Office of Foreign Assets Control (OFAC) regulations and the Foreign Corrupt Practices Act (FCPA).

 His experience spans all phases of litigation including trial.
 Mr. Reissaus develops and implements strategies to ensure clients’ cases are heard in appropriate venues in federal court; coordinates corporate document collection, review, and production; prepares and defends corporate representatives at their depositions; deposes plaintiffs, fact witnesses, including treating physicians, and expert witnesses, and briefs and argues Daubert, discovery, and evidentiary motions.
 He has also identified and developed defenses that have resulted in successful dispositive motions practice on a broad variety of grounds, including general and specific medical causation, proximate causation when there was no evidence that additional or different warnings would have prevented plaintiff’s alleged injury, judicial estoppel where plaintiff failed to disclose bankruptcy proceedings, res judicata where plaintiff attempted to file a second case about the same product, and lack of standing where plaintiff failed to obtain proper court approval to proceed with the lawsuit.

-Mr. Reissaus is named for the second time as a Rising Star in the Washington, DC edition of Super Lawyers as a Rising Star, as he was in 2018.
+Mr. Reissaus is named for the second time as a Rising Star in the Washington, DC edition of Super Lawyers.
 He participates in the Firm’s pro bono program, including successfully representing clients in immigration, family law, and landlord/tenant disputes.
 While in law school, he was a Member of The George Washington International Law Review and was a recipient of the Henry R. Berger Award For Excellence In Tort Law.

 - Kapps v.
 Biosense Webster: Who Is Liable When a Reprocessed Medical Device Causes Injury?